Elements-Agency/benjaminjyoung/content/artwork/frys-tree/index.md

 {{< progress progress="https://www.youtube.com/embed/Pcuv_QkT7Qo" >}}

 This painting took way longer than I wanted it too.
 It took many layers to get the right color and value.
-I had to mix in gouche with the watercolors to sometimes get the opaque I desired.
+I had to mix in gouache with the watercolors to sometimes get the opaque I desired.
 I began to tire of working on it, so the progress stretched out.
 By the time I decided for forcefully wrap it up, I felt my skills have drastically improved and the base of the painting did not meet my standards.

 [Buy the Painting >](#purchase)